Ireland

 Section 7 — AUDITING of compliance

-Each SECTION comprises three parts, containing the relevant provisions of the global (PSP), regional (RSP) and local (LSP) policies:
+Each Section and Appendix is subdivided into three Parts, with each part comprising relevant provisions of the global (PSP), regional (RSP) or local (LSP) policies:

 Part A – Prelature Safeguarding Policy - "PSP" (for the Prelature of Opus Dei)